 On December 2, 2013, Sea Robin filed a general NGA Section 4 rate case at the FERC as required by a previous rate case settlement.
 In the filing, Sea Robin seeks to increase its authorized rates to recover costs related to asset retirement obligations, depreciation, and return and taxes.
 A settlement was reached with the shippers and a stipulation and agreement was filed with the FERC on July 23, 2014.
 The settlement was certified to the FERC by the administrative law judge on October 7, 2014 and was approved by the FERC on June 26, 2015.
-As of June 30, 2015, Sea Robin had accrued refund provisions related to the settlement of \$11 million, including interest.
+In September 2015, related to the final settlement, Sea Robin made refunds to customers totaling \$11 million, including interest.